 Also Read: A Comprehensive Guide On How To Study The Hindu Newspaper Editorial For UPSC CSE

 Sections to Focus on:

 The following topics need to be prepared in order to give you the edge:

 - Really in-depth analysis of current issues.
 It could be an article in the Opinion or Editorial section.

-- Current issues related to geography, natural disasters, environment, and climate change.
+- Current issues related to geography, natural disasters, the environment, and climate change.

-- News and Editorials related to socio-economic issues, women issues, health issues, etc.
+- News and editorials related to socio-economic issues, women’s issues, health issues, etc.